 It is essential to know how the company information moves over the network and among the users.
 Application and network architects can present differing insights in this stage.
 Security teams can then measure the existing security protocols using the traffic flows and make adjustments where needed.

-Included in this phase is the inventory of applications and their connections to data sets.
-Which type of data is used where, within commercial applications as well as in house developed software.
+The inventory of applications and their connections to data sets are included in this stage.
+Which type of data is used where, within commercial applications as well as in house developed software?
 And which applications form a group because they are needed for one process?

-The connection among functional applications and the sensitivity of a specific data set together form the foundation for segmentation of the network according to Zero Trust.
+The connection among functional applications and the sensitivity of a specific data set together form the foundation for segmentation of the network in accordance with Zero Trust.

 3. Determine users’ rights and the CIA rating per data set / application